-"Annual Financial Information" means historical information generally consistent with information of the type set forth in this Official Statement under the headings "CHICAGO PUBLIC SCHOOLS - School System and Enrollment," "DEBT STRUCTURE - Long-Term General Obligation Debt" and "- Board's Borrowing Authority and Legal Debt Margin," and "FINANCIAL INFORMATION - General Operating Fund," and in APPENDIX H - "PENSION AND OTHER POST-EMPLOYMENT OBLIGATIONS."
-Except however, the information in APPENDIX H - "PENSION AND OTHER POST-EMPLOYMENT OBLIGATIONS" (except for the section therein entitled "-Recent Reports Regarding the Pension Fund" and information expressly derived from the Chicago Public Schools Comprehensive Annual Financial Reports) is sourced primarily from documents published by the Pension Fund and/or parties other than the Board (such information is collectively referred to as the "Third-Party Source Pension Information") and the Board takes no responsibility for the accuracy or completeness of the Third-Party Source Pension Information.
+"Annual Financial Information" means historical information generally consistent with information of the type set forth in this Official Statement under the headings "CHICAGO PUBLIC SCHOOLS - School System and Enrollment," "DEBT STRUCTURE - Existing Long-Term General Obligation Debt," "- Board's Borrowing Authority and Legal Debt Margin," "FINANCIAL INFORMATION - General Operating Fund," and APPENDIX E - "PENSION AND OTHER POST-EMPLOYMENT OBLIGATIONS" except however, the information under the heading entitled "- Recent Reports Regarding the Pension Fund," and information expressly derived from the Chicago Public Schools Comprehensive Annual Financial Reports sourced primarily from documents published by the Pension Fund and/or parties other than the Board (such information is collectively referred to as the "Third-Party Source Pension Information") and the Board takes no responsibility for the accuracy or completeness of the Third-Party Source Pension Information.
 If the Third-Party Source Pension Information or any information contained therein is no longer publicly available or is not publicly available in a form or manner or by the time that the Annual Financial Information is required to be disseminated by the Board, the Board shall, as part of its Annual Financial Information for the year in which such a lack of availability arises, include a statement to that effect and state that it will promptly file such information as it becomes available.

-The Undertaking for the Bonds requires that Annual Financial Information be provided to the MSRB not more than 210 days after the last day of the Board's Fiscal Year.
+The Undertaking for the 2018 Bonds requires that Annual Financial Information be provided to the MSRB on or prior to 210 days after the last day of the Board's Fiscal Year.
 The Board has covenanted to give notice in a timely manner to EMMA of any failure to provide Annual Financial Information Disclosure when the same is due pursuant to the Undertaking.

-"Audited Financial Statements" means the audited general purpose financial statements of the Board prepared in accordance with generally accepted accounting principles applicable to governmental units as in effect from time to time (i.e., as subject to pronouncements of the Governmental Standards Accounting Board) and subject to any express requirements of the laws of the State of Illinois.
-The Undertaking for the Bonds requires that Audited Financial Statements will be provided to the MSRB on a date which is the earlier of 30 days after availability to the Board or 210 days after the last day of the Board's Fiscal Year.
+"Audited Financial Statements" means the general purpose financial statements of the Board which are in conformity with generally accepted accounting principles in the United States and audited by independent auditors.
+The Undertaking for the 2018 Bonds requires that Audited Financial Statements will be provided to the MSRB on or prior to 210 days after the last day of the Board's Fiscal Year.